Traditional Easter Symbols

 First of all, in most European languages, the word “Easter” comes from the Hebrew Pesach.

 European languages associate the word Pesach to the Jewish feast of Passover, which was a sort of preparation for the Easter events as mentioned on the Christian Gospels.

 The English word Easter comes from the Anglo-Saxon word Eastre, a pagan goddess whose festivals (called Eastron) were in the spring season.
 This festival was a celebration of a new life, a new start.

 All over the world one of the most important Easter’s symbol is a little bunny.

 Nowadays it is extremely easy to find a chocolate bunny in a supermarket or in a small shop, and it is nice to give one of those to someone you love as a present.

 Have you ever thought where this tradition comes from?

-Bunny has become an Easter’s tradition because it reminds an hare, which has been associated with Jesus Christ since the first years of Christianity.
+The bunny has become an Easter’s tradition because it reminds a hare, which has been associated with Jesus Christ since the first years of Christianity.